 Patients were all enrolled in their plan at the time of diagnosis and did not die or turn 65 in the year following.
 Results indicate that patients insured by Medicaid disenrolled at a slightly faster rate; however, patients with both commercial and Medicaid plans either changed (or lost) coverage during that time period.

-For complete methodology information please refer to the Community in Cancer Care in Washington State: Methodology 2023 report available at FredHutch.org/cancer-care-report.
+This appendix includes specifications of metric construction.
+For complete methodology information please refer to the Community Cancer Care in Washington State: Methodology 2023 report available at FredHutch.org/cancer-care-report.

 General inclusion criteria: